top of page

 Sitting on Wordstorm’s board is a great way to connect with other lovers of the literary.
 Plus, for anyone looking to expand their skillset, your resume will look even shinier with a board role on it.

-Have questions or want to join the board?
+Want to join the board?

 Introduce yourself via email.